dzgx/BBLC-AMR/README.md

 # BBCL
-A Black-Box and Label-Consistent Backdoor Attack Against Automatic Modulation Recognition in Cognitive Radio Networks More code will be made public soon.
+A Black-Box and Label-Consistent Backdoor Attack Against Automatic Modulation Recognition in Cognitive Radio Networks.
+More code will be made public soon.